Called to the Bar

 • French

-Outside of law, Lori enjoys travelling, yoga, and golf, and is a dedicated member of a trivia team.
+Outside of law, Lori enjoys travelling, golf, trivia, reading, and sharing meals and spending quality time with family and friends.
+She is a dedicated member of a volleyball team and a fantasy football team.

 Experience